Crash (2004 film): Music

+The original score was released by Superb Records through Lionsgate Films in 2005.
+All songs were written and composed by Mark Isham, except where noted.
+The iTunes release is the complete score released through Yari Music Group, and has the cues isolated and in film order (unlike the commercial score CD which is edited, incomplete, in a different order, and in suite form).
+A second volume of tracks, titled Crash: Music from and Inspired by the Film, was released featuring songs that appear in the film.

 Release

 Box office

 After a rough cut was shown at 2004 Toronto International Film Festival, the film premiered at the Elgin Theatre in Toronto in September 2004.
 It was quickly purchased by Lions Gate Films for $3.5 million.
 Crash had a wide release on May 6, 2005, and was a box office success in the late spring of 2005.

 The film grossed $53.4 million domestically, making back more than seven times its estimated $6.5 million-budget.
 Despite its success in relation to its cost, Crash was the lowest-grossing film at the domestic box office to win Best Picture since The Last Emperor in 1987.